akuttruff/tweetstream_util/README.md

 TweetStream_Util
 ====================

-This utility takes a search term (as a 'string') and count (as an integer) and returns the Twitter handles and their tweets as two separate files: /data/handles and /data/tweets.
+This utility serves as a makeshift content listener.
+It takes a search term (as a 'string') and count (as an integer) and returns the user handles and tweets from Twitter's live feed.
+Find out who's currently discussing whatever topic you'd like to explore.

+The return data is saved as two separate files: /data/handles and /data/tweets

-It uses the streaming [Twitter API](https://dev.twitter.com/docs/api/streaming) and the [Tweetstream gem](https://github.com/tweetstream/tweetstream).
+TweetStream_Util uses the streaming [Twitter API](https://dev.twitter.com/docs/api/streaming) and the [Tweetstream gem](https://github.com/tweetstream/tweetstream).

 You must first obtain credentials from [Twitter](https://dev.twitter.com/docs/auth/tokens-devtwittercom).